oroinc/documentation/backend/api/commands.rst

     php bin/console oro:api:dump

-or specify the ``request-type`` option if you need to know resources for a particular request type:
+To display resources for a particular request type, specify the ``--request-type`` option:

 .. code:: bash

     php bin/console oro:api:dump --request-type=rest --request-type=json_api

-Also the ``sub-resources`` option can be used to show all available sub-resources:
+To show all available sub-resources, use the ``--sub-resources`` option:

 .. code:: bash

     php bin/console oro:api:dump --sub-resources

-If you are interested in information about a concrete entity, you can specify entity class or entity alias as an argument:
+If you are interested in information about a particular entity, specify an entity class or entity alias as an argument:

 .. code:: bash